 To set a fade time for all palettes, press Palette then [Master Time].
-(Section 5.5, p110).
-Faded palettes do not go into the programmer so don't use fades when programming.
+(Section 6.5, p150).

-1.5 DMX / network setup
+1.5 DMX / NETWORK SETUP

-The console can output up to 16 universes of DMX (called DMX Lines) which may be routed to the 8 XLR sockets or over Ethernet.
-The Pro versions of Pearl Expert and Tiger Touch can output 16 Universes.
-The Titan One dongle is limited to a single universe.
-By connecting further Titan Processing Nodes to the network using TitanNet, you can control up to 64 universes.
+The console can output up to 16 universes of DMX (called DMX Lines) which may be routed to the XLR sockets on the console or over Ethernet (The Titan One dongle is limited to a single universe.)
+By connecting further Titan Network Processors (TNP) to the network using TitanNet, you can control up to 64 universes.

-Multiple consoles can be linked by Ethernet to provide a multi-user system, or to provide tracking backup (Section 11.6,p225).
+Multiple consoles can be linked by Ethernet to provide a multi-user system, or to provide tracking backup (Section 12.6, p276).

-Switch to System mode by holding Avo and pressing Disk, press [DMX Settings].
+Switch to System mode (hold <Avo>, press <Disk>), press [DMX Settings].

 Select a Node on the left (where the DMX is going to), click the blue arrow.
 On the right, select the DMX line it will be fed by.
 The 'i' buttons set properties for Nodes/Lines.
-(Section 5.5, p251).
+(Section 6.5, p302).

-To change the IP address of the console, press [Network Settings] in System mode (Section 15.1.1, p265).
+To change the IP address of the console, press [Network Settings] in System mode (Section 17.2.1, p319).

-To change User Settings which let you personalise how the console works, hold down Avo and select [User Settings] (Section.13.1.3, p235).
+To change User Settings which let you personalise how the console works, hold down <Avo> and select [User Settings] (Section.15.1.3, p293).